Allegory, History, and the Millennium: Andrew of Caesarea, Augustine of Hippo, and the Byzantine Grammar of Apocalyptic Time

 CategoryAndrew of CaesareaAugustine of Hippo

-Primary concernInterpretive sobriety (σωφροσύνη) with openness to historyEcclesial stability and anti-chiliasm
+Primary concernInterpretive sobriety (σωφροσύνη) with openness to clarificationEcclesial stability and anti-chiliasm

-Role of “time”Time is an exegete (χρόνος καὶ πείρα)Time is largely irrelevant after fulfillment
+Role of “time”Time may function as an exegetical aid (χρόνος καὶ πείρα)Time is largely irrelevant after fulfillment

 Reception historyArethas → Byzantine catenae → post-Byzantine exegetesMedieval Latin synthesis → Reformation amillennialism